Advocacy and Government Relations Committee

 Mandate: The focus of the Advocacy and Government Relations Committee is to advance and promote molecular biosciences, with a focus on advocating for robust and sustainable funding for fundamental research in Canada.
 While CSMB continues working with both our partners Research Canada and the Partnership Group for Science and Engineering, the committee is mandated to develop its own advocacy efforts to ensure that the concerns and solutions of CSMB members are heard on Parliament Hill.

-Composition: CSMB President (chair), Vice-President, Past-Presidents, 2 Councillors and 3 CSMB members at large.
+Composition: CSMB President (chair), Vice-President, Past-Presidents, 2 Board members and 3 CSMB members at large.

 Responsibilities: